jdloft/slate-site/docs/001-how-to-download-wallet/article.md

 ---
-layout: page
+layout: post
+title: How to Create Your First Cardano Wallet
 permalink: /docs/how-to-create-your-first-cardano-wallet
+series:
+    name: Cardano Foundational Concepts
+    description: Fundamental Cardano concepts that everyone should know.
 ---

-# How to Create Your First Cardano Wallet

 So you’ve just decided to get into this hot new crypto craze, but what’s the best way to get started?
 And what are the safest things you can do to make sure you don’t put your money at risk?